selego/whitepaper/articles/Microservices and Startups.md

 </div>

 ---

-## RECAP

-We use a **modern monolith** approach for building apps.
-Here's why and how:

-- **Simplicity**: One codebase means less hassle.
-We avoid the complexity of juggling multiple services.
-- **Efficiency**: With everything in one place, we find and fix issues faster.
-This speeds up our development cycle.
-- **Focus on Development**: Less time on technical complexities means more time for actual coding and innovation.
-- **Better Testing**: Testing is simpler when all parts of the app are together.
-This leads to more reliable software.
-- **Right Tool for Us**: We choose what works best for our projects, not just what's trendy.
-For many of our projects, a modern monolith hits the mark.

 In short, we keep it straightforward and effective, focusing on what delivers the best results for our projects.